-This article, written by music journalist/venue owner/freelance writer, Jhoni Jackson, originally appeared on Sonicbids.
+This article, written by Founder of New Artist Model, Dave Kusek, originally appeared on Sonicbids.
 We’re excited to be working with them to bring you the best and most relevant content for your business!

 A lot of people in the music industry call merchandise one of the best revenue streams musicians have left.
 Sometimes, however, getting people to buy your branded T-shirts or other knick-knacks can be difficult, especially when you’re just starting out.